 Note: By this we’re referring to a set of content assets that basically act as the foundation for your brand, addressing the most pertinent and relevant information from your user’s perspective.

 Instead of trying to break down our entire framework of content, let’s look at our cornerstone content then we’ll chat about them in brief.

-As of right now, late 2020, our three highest-performing blog-based content marketing assets
+As of right now, early 2022, our three highest-performing blog-based content marketing assets

 that drive the most new sign ups are these:

 - They were created not on a whim & prayer, but based on direct user communication (see subsection #2 of this chapter – ‘Talk To Your Users’).
 It wasn’t a stretch for us to see that our ideal users, SaaS startups, and enterprise companies, focus on Product Adoption.